-We determined materiality for the group and parent company to be €536,000 which is approximately 3% of Net Assets.
-We have considered Net Assets to be the critical component for determining materiality as we determined the net asset position to be of most importance to the principal external users of the financial statements.
-We have considered quantitative and qualitative factors such as understanding the entity and its environment, history of misstatements, complexity of the group and parent company and reliabity of control environment.
+We determined materiality for the Group and Parent Company to be €529,000 which is approximately 3% of Shareholders Equity.
+We have considered Shareholders Equity to be the critical component for determining materiality as we determined the Shareholders Equity to be of most importance to the principal external users of the financial statements.
+Raising equity funding is of key importance to the Group and Parent Company in continuing it current operations and is reflective of the current business life cycle of the Group and Parent Company.
+We have considered quantitative and qualitative factors such as understanding the entity and its environment, history of misstatements, complexity of the Group and Parent Company and reliabity of control environment.

-We agreed with the Audit Committee that we would report to them any audit differences in excess of €26,800, as well as differences below that threshold which, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to them any audit differences in excess of €26,450, as well as differences below that threshold which, in our view, warranted reporting on qualitative grounds.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.